ishaarora2/demo-state-machine/README.md

 One of the annotations that can be used to achieve this is **@WithStateMachine**.
 This annotation can be used to associate a state machine with an existing bean.

+## Running the application

+This application is going to run port 8080.
+All the properties are in `application.yml`.
+No other run config is needed.

+There are 3 APIs defined,

+- GET `/order/create`, returns order Id.
+- GET `/order/process/{orderId}`, changes the state from *Created* to *Processed* and returns a message
+- GET `/order/deliver/{orderId}`, changes the state from *Processed* to *Delivered* and returns a message

+Call the APIs in this order to see the desired output.

+## Future Tasks

+- Include persistence to save state of a state machine for more dynamic behavior like allowing state machine instantitation on-demand.